-This magical secluded haven in Golfo di Orosei with impossibly blue waters can be accessed only through boat.
+This magical secluded haven in Golfo di Orosei with impossibly blue waters can be accessed only through a boat.
 This gem is undeniably one of the best beaches in Italy map for an unforgettable tryst with the incredible seascapes of Italy.
 The tiny white pebble sand contrasted against the pretty shade of emerald and turquoise waters is a sight to behold.
-This tranquil paradise is great for diving as well as snorkelling to discover the incredible marine life.
+This tranquil paradise is great for diving as well as snorkeling to discover the incredible marine life.

 Address: SS125 Baunei, Sardinia, Italy

 - Though there is a route on foot, it is a tough trek and takes more than 2 hours.

 - A snorkel mask can be rented for 3 euros